Answers to commonly asked questions

 Our “facility” is our home.
 All of our puppies are born, raised and cared for by our entire family.
 We aren’t a pet store with business hours open to the public.

-We currently are only allowing visits from those on our deposit list who are coming on scheduled visitation days to pick out, visit or pick up their new puppy.
+We currently are only allowing visits from those on our deposit list or clients who are coming on scheduled visitation days to pick out, visit or pick up their new puppy.
 We cannot allow outside strangers into our home, for the safety of our family and dogs.
 Also, there have been too many parvo cases in Utah, and we wouldn’t want your puppy, or anyone else’s, to fall victim.
 With all due respect, we hope you understand.

 Taking your puppy home & future caring of your GVAussie